-With the help from the team at Perowne International, we’re looking beyond the current situation with ideas on where to visit when the travel restrictions are lifted.
+With the help from the team at Perowne International, we’re looking ahead with a bit of travel inspiration for 2021 and beyond.

-Read on for our top picks of out of this world hotels and bucket list destinations to bookmark for when we can travel again.
+Read on for our top picks of out-of-this-world hotels and bucket list destinations to bookmark for the future.
 From the new Six Senses resort deep in the Israeli desert, to a private paradise island in the remote Anambas Islands, there is an escape that promises to inspire everyone.
-Time to dream big during these uncertain times…
+Time to dream big…

 Elang, Bawah Reserve – Anambas Islands, Indonesia